GoogleChrome/web.dev/src/site/content/en/payments/setting-up-a-payment-method/index.md

 ## Understanding the special optimizations
 ### How browsers can skip the Payment Request UI and launch a payment app directly
-In Chrome, when `.show()` method is called, the Payment Request API displays a browser native UI called the "Payment Request UI".
+In Chrome, when `show()` method of `PaymentRequest` is called, the Payment Request API displays a browser native UI called the "Payment Request UI".
 This UI allows users to choose a payment app, shipping options and delivery address, and payer's contact information.
 After pressing the **Continue** button in the Payment Request UI, the selected payment app is launched.

 <figure class="w-figure" style="width:300px; margin:auto;">
   <video controls autoplay loop muted class="w-screenshot">